krep2/krep/README.md

 ## hooks

-Like many tools work in phrase, *hook* is supported by the framework, a option "hook-dir" is provided to indicate the locations for `subcommand` hooks.
-The environmental variable `KREP_HOOK_PATH` indicates the directory either.
+Like many tools work in phrase, *hook* is supported by the framework, a option "hook-dir" is provided to indicate the locations of hooks for running `subcommand`.
+The environment variable `KREP_HOOK_PATH` indicates the directory either for all sub-commands. all hooks named by the phrases will be loaded and executed from the directories.

 If the sub-command uses an XML configurable file, element `hook` could specify the named hook for delicated phrases explicitly.